mearns/javascript-koans/README.md

 ## Bounded Glory

-An experienced developer was struggling with their callback function.
+An experienced developer was struggling to use anobject method as a callback function.

 "No matter what I do, `this` is bound to the global object!" they lamented.